“A unique, once-in-a-lifetime journey that connects students and educators with the living history of World War II.”

 • The Destination

-Normandy serves as a living classroom where students encounter one of the most significant events of the Second World War—the Allied effort to liberate Europe from Nazi occupation.
+Normandy serves as a living classroom where students encounter one of the most significant events of World War II—the Allied effort to liberate Europe from Nazi occupation.
 Its beaches, historic sites, and memorials provide a tangible setting in which students can examine the realities of conflict, cooperation, and sacrifice.
 By engaging directly with this environment, students are encouraged to think critically about the human cost of war and the responsibilities associated with preserving freedom.

 • The Purpose